Blog

 • A kidnapping or hostage situation that results in death

-• Murder that occurs with intent of preventing a witness or victim from testifying
+• Murder that occurs with the intent of preventing a witness or victim from testifying

 • Any murder-for-hire situation that involves the use of interstate commerce facilities